MonoidMusician/blog/sources/tmttmt.md

     In concrete terms, this means that inclusion in the grab bag is the only sensible constraint you get to ask for; you donʼt really get to “delete fields” or “merge” or such.

-  - Avoiding row types … idk.
+  - Avoiding row types&nbsp;… idk.
     Row types are great but I think there are enough alternatives in this type theory that they would not be so important.
     In particular, having union types (and maybe restriction types) means that you can talk about parts of the AST.